- VPNs aren't supposed to works fine over Wi-Fi and cellular data network only.

 If your VPN does not work over 3G, this post is meant for you.
-As a quick reminder, 3G, short for third generation, is the third generation of wireless mobile telecommunications technology.
+As a quick reminder, 3G, short for the third generation, is the third generation of wireless mobile telecommunications technology.

 This may be due to several reasons such as blockage by telecom operator, unsupported protocols, low speed, etc.

 However, if your VPN does not work over 3G, Windows Report has compiled the following solutions for you.

-Fix: VPN does not work over 3G
+What can I do if the VPN does not work over 3G?

-- Check your internet connection
+- Check your Internet connection